phantomstudios/use-animation-frame/README.md

 The callback returns `deltaTime` - the total time in `ms` since the hook last run.

-**Note**: Due to the nature of `requestAnimationFrame()` this will always likely slightly differ in time.
+**Note**: Due to the nature of `requestAnimationFrame()` this will always likely differ in time.

-## Single Shared `requestAnimationFrame()` Instances
+## Single Shared `requestAnimationFrame()` Instance

-A highlight of this library over similar implementations is that instead of creating a new `requestAnimationFrame()` event listener for every instances of the hook, we're instead using one global instances that we 'hook' into for all instances of the hook used.
-This means you're getting less of a performance hit for using multiple instances of the hook.
-Additionally if used with custom `fps` limits, you can get much greater performance out of your components!
+Most implementations of this hook create unique `requestAnimationFrame()` loops for all instances of the hook.
+This is fine when you only use the hook once, but if you start running multiple hooks simultaneously this can get expensive.
+To counteract this issue, this library only ever creates a single global loop that we 'hook' into for all instances of the hook used.
+As such, this means you're getting less of a performance hit for using multiple instances of the hook.
+Additionally if used alongside custom `framesPerSecond`, you can get much greater performance out of your components!

 ## Examples